Lillian007-lab/SurveyGoWebApp/README.md

 ## :rocket:**SendGrid**:rocket:

-A **webhook** in [web development](https://en.wikipedia.org/wiki/Web_development) is a method of augmenting or altering the behavior of a [web page](https://en.wikipedia.org/wiki/Web_page) or [web application](https://en.wikipedia.org/wiki/Web_application) with custom [callbacks](https://en.wikipedia.org/wiki/Callback_(computer_programming)).
+A **webhook** in web development is a **method** of augmenting or altering the behavior of a [web page](https://en.wikipedia.org/wiki/Web_page) or [web application](https://en.wikipedia.org/wiki/Web_application) with **custom callbacks**.
 These callbacks may be maintained, modified, and managed by third-party users and developers who may not necessarily be affiliated with the originating website or application.

+SendGrid knows who clicked the link in survey

 <img src="README/image-20210131203603993.png" alt="image-20210131203603993" style="zoom: 50%;" />  =》<img src="README/image-20210131204420858.png" alt="image-20210131204420858" style="zoom:80%;" />